bgamari/ghc-wiki-import/template-haskell/annotations.md

-The already merged [\#3725](https://gitlab.staging.haskell.org/ghc/ghc/issues/3725) and [\#8340](https://gitlab.staging.haskell.org/ghc/ghc/issues/8340) makes it possible to generate Annotations from TH.
+The already merged [\#3725](https://gitlab.staging.haskell.org/ghc/ghc/issues/3725) and [\#8340](https://gitlab.staging.haskell.org/ghc/ghc/issues/8340) makes it possible to generate annotations from TH.
 We support all three kind of annotations: annotations on types, values and whole modules.

 ## In the works, but seems easy: annotation reification